Twitter nixes a handful of accounts pretending to be happy Amazon workers

 The company declined to comment on the statement.

-The snark hurled at Sanders and Sen. Elizabeth Warren (D.-Mass.), another frequent Amazon critic, likely reflects Amazon’s belief that its reputation is better with Americans, who shop on the site regularly, than the standing of most politicians, a second former senior executive said.
+The snark hurled at Sanders and Sen. Elizabeth Warren (D-Mass.), another frequent Amazon critic, likely reflects Amazon’s belief that its reputation is better with Americans, who shop on the site regularly, than the standing of most politicians, a second former senior executive said.

 “The public loves Amazon way, way more than they love Bernie Sanders, Elizabeth Warren and Congress,” said the former executive, who also spoke on the condition of anonymity to talk candidly.
 “I’m not sure if picking a fight with Sanders and Warren is a good idea, but they’ve clearly gotten under someone’s skin at Amazon.”